 Construction of the wall is complete and planting of trees and shrubs on three sides is complete.
 The last of the landscaping will be restored once the final utility work has also been completed.

-Phase III, Sub-phase C (in permitting / contracting) is the equipment necessary for the injection process.
+Phase III, Sub-phase C (under construction) is the equipment necessary for the injection process.
 It includes a submergible pump, an electrical vault, a partially underground tank, and piping.
 Some components must be custom designed and built to keep the equipment profile below the screening wall height.
 In an effort to minimize the impact to the residents, the electrical service will be bored rather than be installed using an open trench.
 The wellhead vault has been delivered and will be installed beginning in late April or early May.
 See Well Site at 4050 E Sleepy Ranch Road drawing in the "Maps and Images" tab or click the image to the right.